Fake News or New Jersey Brand Building Opportunity?

 The New York Times has come under fire from the current POTUS, who has issued claims of “fake news” in conjunction with one of the world’s most respected institutions of journalism.
 How has NYT taken it?
 Not lying down.
-Rather, they are seizing upon these cries as an opportunity for brand building.
+Rather, they are seizing upon these cries as an opportunity for New Jersey brand building.

 The paper’s current social media ad campaign contains plenty to get jaws wagging.
 First, there is the bold headline: “Just facts.
 No alternatives.”
 This directly takes on the “alternative facts” terminology that has arisen within the Trump administration.
 Then the post text provides the brand rally cry : “The truth is vital.
 Our journalists won’t rest until they find it.”
 This is not just a strong statement about idealism.
 It is a vow that will be embraced by some and seen as defiant by some.